-Since the introduction of the Commonhold & Leasehold Reform Act 2002 and Leasehold Reform Act (as amended) 1993, the residency test has been abolished, which means that a leaseholder now only needs to have owned the flat for 2 years before he/she can apply for a lease extension or participate in enfranchisement.
+Since the introduction of the Commonhold & Leasehold Reform Act 2002 and Leasehold Reform Act (as amended) 1993, the residency test has been abolished, which means that a leaseholder now only needs to have owned the flat for 2 years before he/she can apply for a lease extension or buy a freehold.

 They do not need to live in it to qualify.
 In addition, if they wish to sell their flat they can also sell on their rights under section 42 of the 1993 act so the new purchaser does not have to wait 2 years to qualify.

 In order to exercise either right, a prescribed formal notice must be served on the freeholder and any intermediate landlords.
-The freeholder then needs to serve a counter notice within strict time scales or must either extend the lease or sell the freehold at the premium stated in the leaseholder’s notice.
+The freeholder then needs to serve a counter notice within strict time scales, failing which the leaseholder can purchase the freehold at the premium stated in the leaseholder’s notice.

 However, before the notice is served a valuation must be undertaken, so that a premium can be entered in the notice.
 This valuation is known as the leasehold valuation.

-Leasehold Extension Valuations helps numerous groups of leaseholders to collectively enfranchise or buy their freeholds.
+Leasehold Valuations helps numerous groups of leaseholders to buy their freeholds.

 Leaseholders generally decide to purchase their freehold for 2 reasons: